Self-paced

 No description has been provided for this image

-To deal with them there are many techniques, and you can find more information here, but which can be summarized in the following points:
+To deal with them, there are many techniques, and you can find more information here, which can be summarized in the following points:

 • Eliminate them.
 Those instances with outliers are removed from the dataset.
 However, if there are many outliers, this strategy may cause a large part of the available information to be lost.